juandelgado/wordy-slack-bot/README.md

 # Wordy

 Wordy is a Slack bot that helps you stay clear of common, but unnecessary gendered words and ableisms.
 Some examples are "guys", "mad", "crazy", etc.

-For now you can have a read at [WeAllJS take on it](http://wealljs.org/rfc-slackbot-language-shorthands):
+We take inspiration from [We All JS language shorthands](http://wealljs.org/rfc-slackbot-language-shorthands):

 > The enforcement process [...] is focused around being kind, and on accepting corrections and moving on peacefully.

+You can see the full list of terms and reactions, which we have also borrowed from We All JS, in our [config.json](./config.json).

 ## Status